arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Ownership and low-level execution

-Logical inputs are borrowed and must not be modified.
-Packing creates owned working storage. `batch.workspace()` returns that storage for an owned batch, or clones it for a borrowed batch.
-Kernels may use it for in-place work when compatible with their autograd requirements.
-Outputs may alias working storage, extending its lifetime; a group method may also return a borrowed input unchanged.
+All inputs are borrowed and must not be modified, including inputs assembled by the batch preparer.
+They may have arbitrary strides.
+Use `tensor.clone()` for writable storage, `tensor.contiguous()` when an individual input must be contiguous, or `torch.stack(batch.tensors, dim=1)` when a kernel needs a single allocation shaped `[B, N, *weight_shape]`.
+Contiguity does not grant permission to modify an
+input: `contiguous()` may return the original tensor.
+These allocations belong to the kernel and count as scratch, outside packing limits.
+Outputs may alias inputs or working storage, extending their lifetime.

 A loader or executor that already has aligned buffers can call `method.merge_batch(TensorBatch(...), **aligned_parameters)` directly.
 This is the numerical boundary: callers supply correctly shaped coefficient tensors on the input device and resolved Python options, and are responsible for satisfying the method's input contract.
 It does not repeat logical parameter binding.
-Set `owned=True` only when transferring permission to overwrite the buffer.
+For example, `TensorBatch((a.unsqueeze(0), b.unsqueeze(0)), base_index=0)` represents one output with two borrowed inputs.

 ## Group kernels